By: Julio Olmo

 Dick Vermeil’s compulsive work ethic would finally get the better of him as he cited feeling burnt out and retired in 1982.

 The burnt out factor was predictable.

 Vermeil, very often, would go to sleep on a couch in his office after burning the midnight oil and cleaning crews had to wait until he was in the film room in order to properly clean his office because the man was always in there.

 He returned to coaching in 1997 and guided the St Louis Rams to a Super Bowl victory in 1999, then retired shortly after settling that piece of unfinished business.

-We always felt that if all the Philadelphia Eagles coaches who followed Vermeil had put on at least half of his dedication and guts to the job, a Super Bowl would had been ours by now.
+We always felt that if all the Philadelphia Eagles head coaches who followed Vermeil had put in at least half of his dedication and guts to the job, a Super Bowl victory would had been ours a lot sooner.